beingbiplov/Sampadak/README.md

 Sampadak make use of some awesome open source projects:
 - [CodeMirror] : A versatile text editor implemented in JavaScript for the browser.
 - [Showdownjs] : A Markdown to HTML bidirectional converter.
-- [Django] : A high-level Python Web framework that encourages rapid development and clean, pragmatic design
 - [Bootstrap] : An open source toolkit for developing with HTML, CSS, and JS.
 - [jQuery] :  A fast, small, and feature-rich JavaScript library.